 NOTE The minimum tension can occur in up-wave or down-wave tendons, depending on the system configuration.

-Other formulations which define reasonable combinations of response and which can be shown to give reasonable estimates of the expected minimum tension are also acceptable for design.
-The use of full simulations which include all major contributors to tension variation is also acceptable for predicting design values of minimum tension.
+Other formulations which define reasonable combinations of response, and which can be shown to give reasonable estimates of the expected minimum tension are also acceptable for design.
+The use of full simulations, which include all major contributors to tension variation, is also acceptable for predicting design values of minimum tension.

 7.8.16 Minimum Tension Criteria